MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "Customization"

-    This is done via the file phpsysinfo.ini which is located in the phpsysinfo main directory (typical `/var/www/phpsysinfo`).
+    This is done via the file `phpsysinfo.ini` which is located in the phpSysInfo main directory (typical `/var/www/phpsysinfo`).
 An example file `phpsysinfo.ini.new` is present and gives inline information about all configuration options.
 Just walk through this file and discover all these bells an whistles.

 See also <https://phpsysinfo.github.io/phpsysinfo/>.